-This section describes the procedure for configuring Communication Manager to work with the Charter Spectrum Business SIP Trunking service.
+This section describes the procedure for configuring Communication Manager to work with the Axtel SIP Trunking service.
 A SIP trunk is established between Communication Manager and Session Manager for use by signaling traffic to and from the service provider.
 It is assumed that the general installation of Communication Manager, the Avaya G450 Media Gateway and the Avaya Aura® Media Server has been previously completed and is not discussed here.

 The Communication Manager configuration was performed using the System Access Terminal (SAT).
 Some screens in this section have been abridged and highlighted for brevity and clarity in presentation.
-Some screens captures will show the use of the change command instead of the add command, since the configuration used for the testing was previously added.